syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 The DataGrid control provides interactive support to select a specific cell or group of cells programmatically or by Mouse and Keyboard interactions.
 To enable this Selection in DataGrid, you can set SfDataGrid.SelectionUnit property to Cell or Any and the SfDataGrid.NavigationMode should be Cell.
 In Any, you can select all cells in particular row by clicking on RowHeader.

-> Note: HeaderRows and TableSummaryRows do not have support for selection.
+N> HeaderRows and TableSummaryRows do not have support for selection.

 #### Properties